foldda/snappable/README.md

 ## The Quest of An Open Software Component Marketplace

 The ultimate goal of Foldda Automation API is to become the base of an open-sourced software component marketplace, where free and premium components from different vendors are made available for people to assemble apps without much effort.
-Such a market has a huge potential because, not only does building software become much easier and more productive but also, unlike using hardware electronic components, making extra software component copies has no additional cost.
+Such a market would theoretically allow an exponential number of apps to be built through a combination of the available components, and as we've seen in the demo, not only does software development become much simpler and more productive but also, unlike using hardware electronic components, using extra software component copies in the development would not incur any additional cost.

 However, despite the attractive benefits, a long-time challenge to achieve component-based computing is to define "the boundary" of a component so it can co-exist and collaborate with the other components in an app, that is, we need a standard interface that allows software components to freely and meaningful exchange data - think a defining "universal plug" for software components that works like the pins and pin-holes in a physical breadboard project.
+Also, if there is such a solution, it has to be data-model-neutral, that is, the data exchange cannot be bound to a specific data model, which will limit its application.

+## About This Repo

-So the problem the Foldda Automation Framework tries to solve is the definition and implementation of such a "universal interface", for software components to exchange data while working together - even if the components are from different vendors at different times, and have little or no pre-established knowledge of each other[^1].
+Foldda Automation Framework is an attempt to solve the above problem, that is, it defines and implements such a "universal interface", for software components to exchange data while working together - even if the components are from different vendors at different times, and have little or no pre-established knowledge of each other[^1].

 [^1]: In software engineering, this feature Foldda has implemented is called "late binding".

-## About This Repo

 This repo hosts the source code of the Foldda Automation API, which is the base of the components and the component-hosting runtime you saw in the video.
 It also hosts the source code of many quality components and a reference runtime, which can be used as they are, or to be further customized to suit your specific requirements.